walshaw/unwaver/README.md

 filter for proteins of interest.

-Therefore, UNWAVER was written as a relatively efficient steamroller to seek hyrophobic (or any other property) sequence repeats in proteins, within a user-defined range of periodicity.
+Therefore, UNWAVER was written as a relatively efficient steamroller to seek hydrophobic (or any other property) sequence repeats in proteins, within a user-defined range of periodicity.
 The name is a reference to FTs representing the deconvoluting of a signal into a sum of 'waves' representing different repeat periods of different amplitudes.